 - increased appetite and weight gain

-- in severe cases, thoughts of death, suicidal ideas and thoughts of self-harm
+- in severe cases, thoughts of death or self-harm, and suicidal ideas

 Like any illness, depression can affect anyone at any time.
-It is no one’s fault, and it is not a sign of weakness.
+It's no one’s fault, and it's not a sign of weakness.

-Some of the symptoms of depression are also common in Parkinson’s, which means it is often difficult to diagnose.
+Some of the symptoms of depression are also common in Parkinson’s, which means it's often difficult to diagnose.

 For example, many people with Parkinson’s experience sleep and night-time problems.
-These difficulties will probably make you feel tired and lacking in energy, but they don't necessarily mean you’re depressed.
+These can make you feel tired and lacking in energy, but they don't necessarily mean you’re depressed.

-Fatigue, which is an overwhelming sense of tiredness, can also be a symptom of both Parkinson’s and depression.
+Fatigue, an overwhelming sense of tiredness, can also be a symptom of both Parkinson’s and depression.

-With this in mind, if you think you may be depressed it’s very important to speak to your GP or specialist.
+If you think you may be depressed it’s very important to speak to your GP, specialist or Parkinson's nurse.
 They can make an accurate diagnosis and discuss your medication with you.